Boomerang (roller coaster): Invertigo

 The first variant of the Boomerang is the Invertigo.
 While retaining the same layout as the Boomerang, the Invertigo has inverted track, turning it into an inverted roller coaster.
 Each car has two rows of seats that are back-to-back, so the riders in the back row of each car would be facing those in the front of the trailing car.
 The first Invertigo, HangOver at Liseberg in Gothenburg, Sweden was supposed to open in 1996 with a new linear induction motor (LIM) or LSM lift.
 However, development problems delayed the ride's opening to 1997, and the design was remade to include a traditional chain lift like the original Boomerang.
 Only four Invertigo models were ever built.

 Giant Inverted Boomerang

 The second design is known as both the Giant Inverted Boomerang and the Super Invertigo.
 While maintaining a similar layout to the Boomerang, the track is again inverted and the size of the ride is increased.
 The track is 270 ft longer, the two lift hills are almost 80 ft taller and both hills are vertical.
-As of 2022, four Giant Inverted Boomerangs operate and one was under construction.
+As of 2025, three Giant Inverted Boomerangs operate and one is in storage.